leeboardtools/gnucashjgnash/readme.md

 Some of the items to note (most of this is based upon information in the GnuCash document https://github.com/Gnucash/gnucash/blob/master/libgnucash/doc/xml/gnucash-v2.rnc, and might not have a direct feature in GnuCash):

+- The binary jGnash file format is used, as this much faster and produces much smaller files than the database or XML formats.
+You can always save the binary file to the desired format after conversion.

 - Accounts:
 	- Only following GnuCash account types are supported:
 	 	- Bank